Anderson police following leads into New Year's Eve death of local rapper 'Little Devin'

 Lockerbie Court is a dead-end street between West 16th and West 18th streets and includes single-family homes.

-Anyone who can provide information about this may contact Detective Jake Brooks with the Anderson Police Department at 765-648-6655.
+Anyone who can provide information about this may contact Detective Jake Brooks with APD at 765-648-6655.

 Follow Ken de la Bastide on Twitter @KendelaBastide, or call 765-640-4863.